gitkraken/vscode-gitlens/README.md

 GitLens sets itself apart from other Git tools through its deep level of integration, versatility, and ease of use.
 GitLens sits directly within your editor, reducing context switching and promoting a more efficient workflow.
 We know Git is hard and strive to make it as easy as possible while also going beyond the basics with rich visualizations and step-by-step guidance and safety, just to name a few.

+> 💡 **After September 27th, Launchpad will require GitLens Pro**.
+[Upgrade to Pro](https://gitkraken.dev/purchase/checkout?source=gitlens&product=gitlens&promoCode=GLLAUNCHPAD24&context=marketplace) before then and save more than 75%. 💡

 ## Getting Started

 <p>